AngleProtocol/angle-docs/side-products/merkl/README.md

 ### 🧳 Liquidity Position Managers

-As detailed in the introduction, Merkl is compatible with liquidity position managers actively maintaining positions for LPs on concentrated liquidity AMMs.
+As detailed in the introduction, Merkl is compatible with liquidity position managers (or ALMs) actively maintaining positions for LPs on concentrated liquidity AMMs.
 The way the script works for such managers (or wrappers) is that it does not differentiate managers from other "normal" addresses when computing rewards.
 It then splits the rewards going to the position manager address proportionally between all holders of its token.

 With Merkl, if you incentivize a pool that is compatible with one of the liquidity managers supported by the system, it should be automatically detected by the script and users indirectly providing liquidity through those position managers will be able to directly claim their rewards from Merkl contracts.

 As the system is offchain, new types of position managers can easily be added into the system.
 For instance, it would be possible to reward users of protocols that use position manager tokens on other contracts, as a collateral to borrow for example.

 {% hint style="info" %}
-The list of liquidity position managers supported for each AMM and chain can be found on [this page](helpers.md).
-If you want to add support for a type of liquidity position manager that is not supported or directly reward the underlying users of a smart contract that indirectly controls AMM liquidity, drop a message on the Merkl channel of the [Angle Discord server](https://discord.gg/ByFYzSUt).
+The list of liquidity position managers supported for each AMM and chain can be directly found on the incentivized pools on [Merkl app](https://merkl.angle.money).
+If you want to add support for a type of liquidity position manager that is not supported or directly reward the underlying users of a smart contract that indirectly controls AMM liquidity, fill [this form](https://tally.so/r/w4JYLr) and drop a message on the Merkl channel of the [Angle Discord server](https://discord.gg/ByFYzSUt).
 {% endhint %}

 #### Blacklist and LP contracts unable to claim rewards

 If there is a liquidity manager or another smart contract not natively supported by Merkl that holds LP tokens of the pool you are incentivizing, it will be eligible to rewards like any other liquidity provider.
 If the contract is not able to deal with token rewards (by forwarding them to another address distributing it to underlying stakeholders for example), then these rewards may be lost.
-If rewards sent through Merkl remain unclaimed for a period of more than 1 year, we reserve the right to recover and redistribute them.
+If rewards sent through Merkl remain unclaimed for a period of more than 1 year, we reserve the right to recover them.

 To avoid this kind of situation, the Merkl system lets you blacklist addresses which should be excluded from the reward distribution.
 If 10 tokens of a distribution should go to a blacklisted LP address, they will be split between the other LPs.